tech-magic/oop-concepts/README.md

 1. Introducing Design Patterns (Creational, Structural and Behavioural)
 2. An in-depth analysis on creational design patterns, including when to use them and when not to use them

-Auxiliary Code: the_4_musketeers_source_code folder corresponds to the evolution of source code as the application of design pattern is subjected to change due to requirements evolution during different parts of the "4 musketeers story" explained in the slide set.
+Auxiliary Code for Part 3: "the_4_musketeers_source_code" folder corresponds to the evolution of source code as the application of design pattern is subjected to change due to requirements evolution during different parts of the "4 musketeers story" explained in the slide set.